ol-iver/denonavr/README.md

 Automation Library for Denon AVR receivers - current version 0.10.9.dev1

-## Important change
+## Important changes for version 0.10.0 and above

-This library switched to async in version 0.10.0.
+### async

+As of version 0.10.0 and newer, the `denonavr` library has switched to using`async` methods to interact with Denon receivers.

-All sync methods are still available for a while in order not to break too many things.
-However using those methods is inefficient, because they use the corresponding async methods by starting and stopping its own asyncio event loop for each command.
-Please switch to `async_` methods instead.
+Legacy synchronous methods are still availlable to avoid breaking existing implementations, but may be deprecated in the future.
+Switching to `async` methods is recommended.
+The existing sync methods are inefficient because they use the corresponding async methods by starting and stopping its own `asyncio` loop for each command.

-There are a few changes.
+### Other changes:

-When you create a new instance of `DenonAVR` there are no API calls anymore in order to not block things.
+When creating a new instance of `DenonAVR` there are no longer any API calls to avoid blocking the event loop.
 To initialize setup of your receiver you would use`(async_)setup()` and `(async_)update()` methods to populate the attributes.
 Calling `(async_)update()` invokes a call of `async_setup()` if the instance was not setup yet.

-The methods do not return `True` or `False` anymore.
-If they run successfully, they return `None`.
+Methods do not return `True` or `False` anymore.
+If successful,  `None` is returned.
 Otherwise an exception is raised from a class in [denonavr/exceptions.py](https://github.com/scarface-4711/denonavr/blob/master/denonavr/exceptions.py).

-It is no longer assumed that a command was successful even when the receiver returns an HTTP 200.
-This is because the receiver can return an HTTP 200 from some endpoints even when the API call failed.
+It is no longer assumed that a command was successful even when the receiver returns an `HTTP 200 OK`.
+This is because the receiver can return an `HTTP 200 OK`  from some endpoints even when the API call has failed.
 As an example, you now have to call `(async_)update()` after you call `(async_)power_off()` to see the `power` attribute change.

 ## Installation